nreid/nreid.github.io/_posts/2016-03-05-codesnippets.md

 In this case I'm feeding a line of code to the system, "cl", with `pipe()`, and reading the results into R with `scan()`.

-To break down "cl": I use tabix to quickly access arbitrary chunks of VCF files, then pipe the output to grep.
+To break down "cl": I use tabix to quickly access arbitrary chunks of VCF files, then pipe the output to grep to pull out the depth.
 The flag `-o` extracts the regex match, and `-P` allows me to use what's called a 'positive lookahead'.
 That's the section `(?<=DP=)`.
 This requires the regex to match "DP=", but doesn't return it as part of the match.
 Then I match the characters in the field with `[^;]+`, which matches one or more of any character except ";", which is the field delimiter.

 Here's the result: